mbwatson/dockerized-django-postgres-nginx/README.md

 ## Preparing your Project

 As mentioned above, this project comes packaged with the auto-generated Django project provided by `django-admin`.
 Beginning with this project, a more substantial project can be built.
-The more likely case is that you have an existing project, and you wish to drop it into this project.
-This section describes that process.
+However, the more likely case is that you have an existing project, and you wish to drop it into *this* project.
+This section is intended to shed light on that process.
 Note that this walkthrough makes a few (reasonably common) assumptions about file locations and such.

-Your Django project will live in the `./web` directory, and will henceforth be referred to as the project's root directory.
+Your Django project will live in the `./web` directory of this repository, and will henceforth be referred to as the Django project's root directory.
 Below, you'll see the structure of that directory.

 ```
 $ tree ./web